23 Groups

 Solution

 Finite isomorphic groups have the same order because an isomorphism is a one-to-one, onto mapping (see Part III: Chapter 15).
-Because the order of is equal to
+Because the order of

 , we need to find every combination of products of primes to some power that equal 54.
 Because